German lawmakers approve 'emergency brake' virus rules - WTMJ

 BERLIN (AP) — German lawmakers on Wednesday approved a proposal by Chancellor Angela Merkel’s government to mandate uniform restrictions in areas where the coronavirus is spreading too quickly, among them closures and a nighttime curfew.

 As parliament’s lower house debated the plan, thousands of protesters gathered on a nearby street.
-Police broke up the demonstration with pepper spray and made dozens of arrests after participants ignored coronavirus restrictions and tossed bottles at officers.
+Police ended the demonstration after participants ignored coronavirus restrictions.

 The legislation to apply an “emergency brake” consistently in areas with high infection rates is intended to end the patchwork of measures that has often characterized the pandemic response across highly decentralized Germany’s 16 states.